Updated: Sep 6

 10. The Couple Exchanges Floral Garlands During the Jai Mala

 This is another ritual where Jai mala is exchanged between the bride and groom.
 Jai mala is a flower garland.
 The main purpose of the Jai mala is a symbol of partners welcoming each other into their families.
-Without Jai mala wedding not consider as completed.
+Without Jai mala Hindu wedding ceremony not consider as completed.

 11. The Groom Adorns The Bride With a Necklace Called the Mangala Sutra